2025-26 Edition

 Advanced topics in probability and statistical inference, including measure theoretic probability, large sample theory, decision theory, resampling and Monte Carlo methods, nonparametric methods.

-Prerequisite: STATS 220A and MATH 140B.
-STATS 220A with a grade of B- or better
+Prerequisite: STATS 220A with a minimum grade of B- and MATH 140B.

 STATS 225.
 Bayesian Statistical Analysis.
 4 Units.